-The Benefits of Bringing Together Debugging and Tracing Data
+The Benefits of Bringing Together Debugging and Distributed Tracing Tools

 The rise in digital transformation over the past few years means that more and more companies are adopting cloud native technologies.
 While these distributed architectures provide scalability and agility, they also increase complexity.
 As Arnal Dayaratna, research director in software development for IDC, writes, “One of the challenges faced by contemporary developers is the task of understanding applications that they may not have even developed or used [whether it be third-party, open source, or code written by a colleague].”